Understanding and Harnessing Organic Growth

 You can measure organic growth by looking at your company’s key financial statements — the income statement, balance sheet, and cash flow statement.

 The income statement shows your company’s profit (or loss) for a specific time period.
 The balance sheet provides a snapshot of your business’s financial health, measuring how much you owe and own at a specific point in time.
-And, the cash flow statement sums up the amount of cash that enters and leaves your business.
+The cash flow statement sums up the amount of cash that enters and leaves your business.

 Organic Growth Strategies

 There are numerous strategies a small business can use to foster organic growth.
-Here are some to consider.
+Here are some to consider:

-• Investing into existing products or services
+• Investing in existing products or services

-• Developing new products or services through research and development (R&D)
+• Developing new products or services through research and development

 • Enhancing your sales and marketing strategies